Edward Keonjian: Early life

 Edward Keonjian was born in 1909 to an Armenian family in Tiflis, in the southern part of Russia, now known as the Georgian Republic.
 He obtained academic degrees in electrical engineering from Leningrad (now St. Petersburg) Institute of Electrical Engineering in 1932.
-When Leningrad was besieged in World War II, Edward was teaching at the Institute.
+When Leningrad was besieged in World War II, Edward was teaching at the institute.
 Millions were perishing from cold and starvation.
 When he too collapsed from hunger, he was mistaken for dead and placed in a common grave.
 A woman passing by saw a hand sticking out of this grave.
 Noticing a slight movement, she realised someone was still alive and rescued him.
 To her astonishment it was an old friend.

-Not long afterward, Edward was evacuated from Leningrad, only to be captured, along with his wife Virginia and young son Edward, Jr., by the Germans and sent to a slave labor camp.
+Not long afterward, Edward was evacuated from Leningrad, only to be captured, along with his wife Virginia and young son Edward Jr., by the Germans and sent to a slave labor camp.
 His duties at the camp included dismantling aircraft for spare parts.
 Liberated after World War II, he eventually emigrated to the United States of America with both his wife, (who died in 1969) and son.
 He arrived in 1947 penniless, knowing not one word of English, and with no friends or relatives.
 Nonetheless, he rose to become one of the outstanding scientists and inventors in microelectronics.

 Personal life

 He was an avid traveler and a member of the Explorers Club, the Circumnavigators Club, and the Archaeological Institute of America.

-Edward was married to his first wife Virginia, and they had one child, Edward Keonjian, Jr. in 1937.
+Edward was married to his first wife Virginia, and they had one child, Edward Keonjian Jr. in 1937.

-He moved to Green Valley in 1993 from Great Neck, New York with his third wife Maria.
+He moved to Green Valley in 1993 from Great Neck, New York with his second wife Maria.

 In 1997 he chronicled his life story in his autobiography, Survived to Tell.

 Edward is survived by his son, Edward Jr., grandchild Camille Keonjian and his widow Maria.